 The concept of home ownership has taken many forms, to satisfy the different needs of people buying property — needs that differ primarily in affordability, required maintenance, or amenities that are offered.
 A dwelling includes any structure that serves as a residence.

 The most familiar type of housing is the single-family home, which is a structure housing a single family or group of individuals sharing the same living space.
 Although some walls and common areas may be shared, they generally have separate entrances, and a separate heating and plumbing system.

 A detached house is a dwelling which has separate walls and is usually surrounded on all sides by land that is part of the real estate.
 Cluster housing are detached houses on small plots of land that share open spaces.

-A townhouse also has party walls, but is usually more similar to adjacent units than typical row houses, and often shares common areas, such as walkways and parking lots.
-Townhouses are also usually constructed with several floors to each residence.
+A townhouse also has party walls, but is more like adjacent units than typical row houses, and often shares common areas, such as walkways and parking lots.
+Townhouses are often constructed with several floors to each residence.

 Modular Homes (aka Prefabricated Homes)

 A modular home has most of the characteristics of a single-family house, but is much cheaper.
 Each room of a modular home is assembled at a factory, then transported to the construction site where it is fastened to a foundation, and connected to the rest of the house.
 Plumbing and wiring are done onsite.
 The owner of the modular home owns the land.
 Lenders and insurers treat a modular like a conventional home.